Young Mariners Evan White, Nick Margevicius come up big, but Mariners still can’t solve Astros

-It’s the small moments that these Seattle Mariners, in themiddle of this trying and turbulent rebuilding process, will have to relish.
+It’s the small moments that these Seattle Mariners, in the middle of this trying and turbulent rebuilding process, will have to relish.

-There was nothing small about what Evan White did in the eighth inning of the Mariners’ 2-1 loss in Houston on Saturday.
-White, the Mariners’ rookie first baseman, hit the second home run of his major league career, a 439-foot shot to straightaway center field, blasted off his bat at 109.7 mph.
+There was nothing small about what Evan White did in the eighth inning of the Mariners’ 2-1 defeat in Houston on Saturday.
+White, the Mariners’ rookie first baseman, hit the second home run of his major-league career, a 439-foot shot to straightaway center field, blasted off his bat at 109.7 mph.

-For all the Mariners’ struggles this season, and for all thefrustrations White has experienced in his first month in the big leagues, thatmoment had to feel good.
+For all the Mariners’ struggles this season, and for all the frustrations White has experienced in his first month in the big leagues, that moment had to feel good.

 “It was definitely nice,” White said in a postgame video conference call.
 “That (homer) and having a walk tonight, I think, was a big step in the right direction.
 Obviously, it’s been a struggle to start, but just being continuously in the process and working day to day, I know I’ll fall out of it eventually.
 So it’s definitely a good feeling.”

-Note: Editor’s note: The Times declined to send reporter Adam Jude to Houston for this game because of COVID-19 safety concerns.